emmaggie/nd4j/elementwise.md

         [1.0 ,3.0]                   [1.0 ,3.0]    [5.0 ,6.0]   [6.0 ,9.0]
         [2.0 ,4.0]  +  [5.0 ,6.0] =  [2.0 ,4.0] +  [5.0 ,6.0] = [7.0 ,10.0]

+Now you can see why row vectors and column vectors produce different results.
+They are simply shorthand for different matrices.

-Given that we've already been doing elementwise matrix operations implicitly with scalars and vectors, it's just a short hop to do them with more varied matrices:
+Given that we've already been doing elementwise matrix operations implicitly with scalars and vectors, it's a short hop to do them with more varied matrices:

         INDArray nd4 = Nd4j.create(new float[]{5,6,7,8},new int[]{2,2});

-        nd.addi(nd4);
+        nd.add(nd4);

 Here's how you can visualize that command: